 CHECK OR SERVICE WHAT TO DO Engine Oil Level Check the engine oil level and add the proper oil if necessary.
-See "Engine Oil" in the Index for further details.
-Engine Coolant Level Check the engine coolant level in the coolant recovery tank and add the proper coolant mix if necessary.
+See "Engine Oil" in further details.
+Engine Coolant Level Check the engine coolant level and add the proper coolant mix if necessary.
 See "Coolant" in the Index for further details.
-Windshield Washer Fluid Level Check the windshield washer fluid level in the windshield washer tank and add the proper fluid if necessary.
-See "Windshield Washer Fluid" in the Index for further details.
-Hood Latch Operation Pull the primary hood latch release handle inside the vehicle.
-The secondary latch should keep hood from opening all the way when the primary latch is released.
-Make sure the hood closes firmly.
+Windshield Washer Check the windshield washer fluid level in the windshield washer tank and add the present the present of the present the Hood Latch Operation Operation Pull the primary hood latch release handle inside the vehicle.
+The secondary latch should ke the hood from opening all the way when the primary latch is released.
+Make sure the hood c firmly.
 See "Hood Release" in the Index for further details.